Courtland Sutton Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 - So far this season, 19.1% of the 367 passes thrown by his team have gone Sutton's way.

-- Sutton (10 red zone targets) has been the recipient of 19.6% of his team's 51 red zone pass attempts.
+- With 10 targets in the red zone this season, Sutton has been on the receiving end of 19.6% of his team's 51 red zone pass attempts.

 - The Broncos have run 56.7% passing plays and 43.3% rushing plays this season.
 They rank 23rd in the NFL in scoring.